-We have created an implementation of the BSC protocol by combining Ben-Or's protocol for Byzantine consensus [9] with a bounded variant of Eppstein's protocol for efficient set reconciliation [23].
-We demonstrate the practical applicability of our resulting abstraction by using BSC to implement distributed key generation, ballot collection and cooperative decryption from the Cramer-Gennaro-Schoenmakers remote electronic voting scheme [17] in the GNUnet framework.
-Our experimental results show that the behavior of the implementation matches our predictions from theory.
+We have created an implementation of the BSC protocol by combining Ben-Or's protocol for Byzantine consensus [7] with a bounded variant of Eppstein's protocol for efficient set reconciliation [10].
+We demonstrate the practical applicability of our resulting abstraction by using BSC to implement distributed key generation, ballot collection and cooperative decryption from the Cramer-Gennaro-Schoenmakers remote electronic voting scheme [5] in the GNUnet framework.